-With Episode Six, though, the series started to become much more weird and dark than it had been.
+With Episode Six, though, the series started to become weirder and darker than it had been.
 At that point, I had hoped that perhaps this would be the weirdest that the series would get.
 Unfortunately, the episodes continued becoming stranger and stranger for the remainder of the series.

-In the end, Re: Hamatora did present some interesting concepts, but I’m not convinced that the execution of those concepts worked as well as they could have.
+In the end, Re: Hamatora did present some interesting concepts, but I’m not convinced that the execution of those concepts worked as well as it could have.